Spoiler alert: It's not about the money.

 10. Employment problems

-Surprisingly, financial problems was thirteenth on the list, which goes to show you that fighting over money all the time (or lack of money) is NOT one of the primary causes of divorce.
+Surprisingly, financial problems were thirteenth on the list, which shows you that fighting over money all the time (or lack of money) is NOT one of the primary causes of divorce.

-Looking over the list is proof that women want an equal partner.
+The list is proof women want an equal partner.

-When it comes down to it, both, men and women are looking for the same thing — we all want a person that loves us unconditionally.
-A partner that asks our opinion on important matters, trusts our decisions and respects us as a person.
+When it comes down to it, men and women are looking for the same thing.
+We all want a person who loves us unconditionally.
+A partner that asks our opinion on important matters, trusts our decisions and respects us as a people.
 We all want to feel appreciated.
 We do not want to come second or third.
 When we talk, we want to feel heard.

 At one time, there was love in the relationship.
-In order to get married most couples had to have felt at least most of the above.
-They felt on top of the world when they were with their partner.
+To get married, most couples have to feel most of the above.
+They are on top of the world when they are with their partner.

 Then life happened.
 Being different people, each person handles the stresses and pressures of everyday life differently.
-Arguments begin and communication breaks down.
-Oftentimes, the woman will try anything to make her marriage work.
-She starts reading books, trying new things, losing weight, buying new clothes and maybe even taking up new hobbies — all in hopes to revive the love that was lost.
+Arguments begin, and communication breaks down.
+Often, the woman will try anything to make her marriage work.
+She starts to read books, try new things, buy new clothes, and maybe take up new hobbies.
+All in the hope of reviving the love that was lost.

 She only resorts to divorce as a last resort.